AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 1. Select **[!UICONTROL Event Type > Enters Viewport]**.
 This will bring up a field where you need to enter the CSS selector that will identify the item on your page that should trigger the rule when it enters view in the browser.
 1. Go back to the home page of we.retail and scroll down to the New Arrivals section.
 1. Right-click on the space between the "NEW ARRIVALS" title and the items in this section, and select `Inspect` from the right-click menu.
-This will get you close to what we want. :)
+This will get you close to what you want. :)
 1. Right around there, possibly right under the selected section, you are looking for a div with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
 Locate this element.
 1. Right-click on this element and select **[!UICONTROL Copy > Copy Selector]**